 In many cases, use of these services requires no configuration.
 Procedures requiring configuration generally also require entering IP addresses.
-Refer to the section "Internet Addressing" for an overview of the Internet addressing scheme.
-Refer to the list of references at the end of this manual.
+Refer to the section "Internet Addressing" earlier in this manual for an overview of the Internet addressing scheme.
+Refer to the list of references at the end of this manual for recommended texts about TCP/IP.